eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 ### Ending a Session

 The correct way to end a session is to execute the following procedure:

-* Use the Menu and click:  *File -> Hub control Panel*<br>
+* Use the Menu and click:  *File -> Hub control Panel*
-* this will forward you to the following, where you should click the `Stop My Server` Button.<br>
+* this will forward you to the following, where you should click the `Stop My Server` Button.
-    * just using:  *File -> Log Out* will not stop your server and unnecessary costs my occur<br>
+* just using:  *File -> Log Out* will not stop your server and unnecessary costs my occur

 <p align="center">
     <img src="../../images/JupyterHub_start-stop_server.png" alt="JupyterHub_start-stop_server.png"/>
 </p>

-This ensures that no unnecessary cost occur due to a forgotten session (eg. an open Tab in your Browser).
+This ensures that no unnecessary costs are incured due to a forgotten session (e.g. an open Tab in your Browser).
 In any case, unused session will be closed (culling) after a pre-defined time.

 Once the Server has stopped (see Figure in next section) you can regularily `Log Out` using the `Logout` button located in the Top-right corner.